Joseph Michael Straczynski was born on July 17, 1954 in Paterson, New Jersey, USA.

 His unfortunate experience with “Crusade”, the spin-off of “Babylon 5” which was very short-lived due to TNT interference in the production and the rare TV movies connected to the show he produced over the years left J. Michael Straczynski with time to devote especially to comics.
 Between 2001 and 2007 he wrote several issues of “The Amazing Spider-Man” but occasionally also others, often connected to other DC and Marvel superheroes.

 Between 2002 and 2004, J. Michael Straczynski produced and written the screenplays for several episodes of “Jeremiah”, inspired by a post-apocalyptic comic.
 Disagreements between MGM and Showtime on how to develop the how led to its end after its second season and again jms to use the pseudonym Fettes Grey for one of the scripts.

 In those years, J. Michael Straczynski also collaborated to write stories and screenplays for movies such as “Changeling” in 2008, “Ninja Assassin” in 2009, “Thor” in 2011, “Underworld: Awakening” in 2012 and “World War Z” in 2013.

 In 2012, J. Michael Straczynski launched Studio JMS with the aim of producing TV shows, movies, comics, games, and web series.
-In March 2013, it was announced that JMS Studio would produce the series “Sense8” along with Netflix and the Wachowski sisters the show “Sense8”, that lasted two seasons and ended in 2018 with a super final episode.
+In March 2013, it was announced that JMS Studio would produce along with Netflix and the Wachowski sisters the show “Sense8”, that lasted two seasons and ended in 2018 with a super final episode.